-Call today and our lawyers will walk you through the ins and outs of asbestos litigation, without any legalese.
+Call today and our experienced New York asbestos lawyers will walk you through the ins and outs of asbestos litigation, without any legalese.
 There’s no charge and no obligation – just the answers you and your family need.

 Mesothelioma is an aggressive type of cancer that starts growing in the layers of tissue that surround vital organs and body cavities – layers technically known as “mesothelium.”
 Almost every case of mesothelioma is caused directly by long-term exposure to asbestos, a fibrous mineral that was used for centuries in thousands of industrial applications.

 Most mesothelioma patients will be diagnosed with pleural mesothelioma, which begins in the tissues lining our lungs.
 Somewhere between 20% and 30% of patients are told they have peritoneal mesothelioma, a form of the cancer that starts in the layer of tissue that lines the abdominal cavity.
 A smaller subset of patients, less than 1%, are diagnosed with a form of the disease that starts in the lining of the heart, known as pericardial mesothelioma.
 Even less common is testicular mesothelioma, which begins in the lining of the testicles.
 Only around 100 cases of testicular mesothelioma have ever been documented in the medical literature.